 Masking PII in Files Stored in Amazon S3 with…

-Just as IRI FieldShield product users can reach and mask personally identifiable information (PII) — and IRI Voracity platform users can integrate and govern structured files — in Amazon Simple Storage Service (Amazon S3) buckets, IRI DarkShield users can now find and mask PII in unstructured files stored in S3.
+Just as users of the IRI FieldShield data masking tool can mask personally identifiable information (PII) in flat files held in Amazon Simple Storage Service (Amazon S3) buckets, IRI DarkShield users can now find and mask PII in structured, semi-structured, and unstructured files stored in S3, too.
+DarkShield can also protect data in Azure Blob, GCP and SharePoint Online, as well as on-premise folders.
+This article covers S3 only.

 What is Amazon S3?